arobavet/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_AADNamedLocationPolicy/readme.md

 ## Description

-This resource configures the Azure AD Named Location Policies in Azure Active Directory
+This resource configures the Entra ID Named Location Policies in Azure Active Directory